How to Support The Black Community in Miami Right Now

 From places to donate and resources for becoming a better ally to shops where you can use your cash to support local businesses, here are some of the ways you can make a difference in Miami’s Black community right now.

 Donate to nonprofits and community efforts

 South Florida-based social justice organizations are working tirelessly to aid protestors and fight racial injustice and police brutality both locally and nationally.
-Fempower Miami, a queer culture-shifting organization, backed many of the Miami protestors by holding one of the county’s first bailout funds.
+Fempower Miami, a queer culture-shifting organization, backed many of the Miami protestors by holding one of the county’s first bailout funds during the summer protests.

 Miami’s Dream Defenders branch has been active long before the protests.
 When the COVID-19 outbreak first hit Miami, the Dream Defenders wanted to make sure homeless people stayed safe and had the necessary supplies to protect themselves.
 The organization did this while calling for the decarceration of inmates currently serving time in Miami-Dade County jails.

 Similar to Dream Defenders, Miami-based New Florida Majority is an organization group focused on achieving equity and justice for the state of Florida.
 The organization recently hit its $10,000 goal its annual #FreeBlackMamas campaign to help bail out black mothers and caregivers.
 For some of Miami’s most marginalized youths, Power U Center For Social Change engages students in becoming active in their community through social justice.

 Various Miami government officials have also spoken out on the recent protests -- Miami Gardens Mayor Oliver Gilbert III held an interfaith press conference declaring solidarity with the protestors.
 Candidate for the Miami-Dade County Commissioner Sybrina Fulton, also the mother of Trayvon Martin, has made similar comments in light of recent events.

 Order takeout and delivery and support restaurant funds